Piyamas-Ch/Fibre-model/README.md

 # Fibre-model-comsol
-Tapered fibre simulation by COMSOL and Zemax.
+Tapered fibre simulation by COMSOL and Zemax.\\
-Zemax simulations are 5:1 step-index tapered fibre and 5:1 graded-index tapered fibre.
+Zemax simulations are 5:1 step-index tapered fibre and 5:1 graded-index tapered fibre.\\
+The COMSOL simulation parameter can be found in 'ComsolPara.txt'.